cedmandocdoc/agos/README.md

 Propagates data whenever `fn` returns true else this will complete.

 - Arguments:
-  - `fn` type function, indication when only to take values.
+  - `fn`: function that indicates when only to take values.
 - Return: Stream

 ---